ArchiDevil/hat/README.md

 # HAT - Human Assisted Translator project

 This is a CAT to work with texts.
 Now in experimental stage.
-Uses Python and Quart as a backend library.
+Uses Python and FastAPI as a backend library.
 For a frontend Vue with its stack is used.

 ## Running the backend